cavo789/blog/blog/XXX/linux-generate-documentation-from-bash-scripts/index.md

 #!/usr/bin/env bash

 # Get the location (foldername) of this script; not the running one (don't use $0)
 #!
-Should be defined here and in below during the initialization of the params array
+Should be defined here and in below during the initialisation of the params array
 SCRIPT_DIR="$(cd -- "$(dirname -- "${BASH_SOURCE[0]}")" &> /dev/null && pwd)"

 # region - public function array::sort